 New Advisory Fuel Rates

-New rates apply from 1 September 2019.
-You can use the previous rates for up to one month from the date the new rates apply.
+Be aware that new rates apply from 1 September 2021.
+Please note that you can use the previous rates for up to one month from the date the new rates apply.

 |1600cc or less||10 pence|

 Hybrid cars are treated as either petrol or diesel cars for this purpose.

 Advisory Electricity Rate

 The Advisory Electricity Rate which applies for fully electric cars is 4 pence per mile.

 Electricity is not a fuel for car benefit purposes.